kg583/TIGHT/README.md

 A list of premade graphs is given in `graphs.md`; all premade graphs are saved in the group `TIGHTGDB`.

 # Programs
-Most programs modify the current graph in-place; any programs that return some graph without modifying the current graph return only the edges.
+Most programs modify the graph in-place; any programs that return some graph without modifying the graph return only the edges.
 Any returns stored in `Ans` upon completion are detailed in the corresponding program file.

 Programs are divided into the following subdirectories, grouped according to general use cases and functions.
-* `algos`: Graph algorithms that modify the current graph, search for some desired vertex or edge, or compute some challenging characteristic
+* `algos`: Graph algorithms that modify the graph, search for some desired vertex or edge, or compute some challenging characteristic
-	* Ex: `KRUS`, which performs Kruskal's algorithm on the current graph
+	* Ex: `KRUS`, which performs Kruskal's algorithm on the graph
 * `base`: Programs that are rarely executed by themselves, being mostly used instead as succinct subprograms
 	* Ex: `ARG`, which parses the string `Ans` into a list of arguments
 * `calc`: Programs which calculate relatively simple graph characteristics, metrics, or outputs